niko2702/niko2702/README.md

 - 👋 Hi, I’m @niko2702
 - 👀 I’m interested in digital business
 - 🌱 I’m currently learning at business school IPB University
-- 💞️ I’m looking to collaborate on business or programming
+- 💞️ I’m looking to collaborate on data analytics
 - 📫 How to reach me nikoputranto@gmail.com

 <!---